UFC Fight Night odds, lines, predictions, time: Sterling vs. Zalal picks from elite MMA expert

 UFC Fight Night predictions

-One of of Marley's UFC Fight Night: Sterling vs. Zalal picks: He is backing Julie Polastri via unanimous decision in a women's strawweight bout on the preliminary card.
+One of of Marley's UFC Fight Night: Sterling vs. Zalal picks: He is backing Rafa Garcia (-108) to win via split decision against Alexander Hernandez (-155) in a lightweight bout.

-"This is going to be a striker vs. grappler matchup," Marley said.
-"Alencar is the better wrestler, but she needs to land takedowns and grind out at least two rounds.
-I think she does get takedowns, but Polastri is the better all-around fighter, and I think she can get up and win the fight on the feet."
+"Both guys are solid strikers, but I like Garcia's volume vs Hernandez's power," Marley told SportsLine.
+"Both are decent wrestlers, but I like Garcia to be the one attempting more takedowns and pushing the pace.
+He needs to avoid getting knocked out, but I'll take Garcia to win 29-28."
 See who else to back here.

 How to make UFC Fight Night picks